Kippot-Shopp/Kippot-Shopp.github.io/index.md

 <h2>Why buy from Kippot Shopp?</h2>
   <hr>
 <h3>Our Kippot are hand made - the way they should be.</h3>
-  All our Kippot are hand made by our team in the Abayudaya community in Nabugoye Hill - their craftsmanship is unparelled.
+  All our Kippot are hand made by our team in the Conservative Jewish Abayudaya community in Nabugoye Hill - their craftsmanship is unparelled.
   <hr><!--
 <img class="img1" width="384" height="512" alt="image" src="https://github.com/user-attachments/assets/1cdf4efa-21b0-447b-ab08-467acd478c74" />-->